Reloaded-Project/Reloaded.Hooks-rs/docs/dev/design/assembly-hooks/overview.md

 ### Switching State

 !!! info "When transitioning between Enabled/Disabled state, we place a temporary branch at `entry`, this allows us to manipulate the remaining code safely."

+!!! info "Not thread safe on all architectures (see above)."

 ```asm
 entry: ; Currently Applied (Hook)